tapairmax/memcached-operator-with-okt/controllers/LATER-AppStateMachine.md

-# Application State Machine implementation
+# Application State Machine implementation with OKT

+OKT Stands for Operators Karma Tools that will be soon released under Apache 2.0 License, copyright 2021 Orange SA

+This state machine GO API described below, through the tests, is already implemented by an "Operators Karma Tools" GO module.

 ## Principle